lpcalisi/cloudsec-workshop-iac/terraform/docs/workspaces.md

   ````

 #### How do terraform manage states with workspaces?
-When you create new workspace and make a deploy on it, by default terraform reorganice the states in a new path named `terraform.tfstate.d/{workspace}/terraform.tfstate``
+When you create new workspace and make a deploy on it, by default terraform reorganice the states in a new path named `terraform.tfstate.d/{workspace}/terraform.tfstate`.
+This approuch is for local state.

+For remote state, not all backends types support multiple workspaces.
+For view all supported backends -> <a href="https://www.terraform.io/docs/state/workspaces.html"> Terraform Workspace </a>